peyamekenel/RecTask/README.md

 Optional seed:
 python recommend.py --data "/path/to/all+1.json" --seed 317111 --k 10

-Notes:
-- If --seed is omitted, the first available item is used.
 - A cache file embeddings_cache.npz is created next to the script.
 Delete it to force full re-embed.
 - The cache automatically invalidates when Title/Genres, model name, or weights change.